 Flexing your calf muscles help stimulate circulation and promote the opening and closing of valves.
 Sitting or standing too long prevents blood from circulating correctly.

 Once varicose veins develop, the only treatment may be vein surgery.
-For more information on varicose veins, their causes and risk factors, and treatment for varicose veins, contact your vein surgeon.
+Contact your vein surgeon for more information on varicose veins, their causes and risk factors, and treatment for varicose veins.